rwb/ccjs710/README.md

 * Note that these numbers match what we calculated from the contingency table.
 * Maximum likelihood estimators have the following properties: (1) consistency, (2) asymptotic normality, and (3) asymptotic efficiency (King, 1989:74-80).

+#### 2.3 Permutation Test

-* These are all large sample properties.
-In some instances, we may wish to test a hypothesis about the similarity of patterns between groups.
+* The properties of ML estimators are all large sample properties.
+In some instances, we may wish to test a hypothesis about the similarity of patterns between groups without appealing to asymptotics (large samples) or distributional assumptions (i.e., the binomial).
 Our example here has been a comparison between 2 groups.
 We can extend this analysis to a set of highly general results derived from a permutation test.
-Larry Wasserman has a very interesting blog post (see section 2) about this issue ([linked here](https://normaldeviate.wordpress.com/2012/07/14/modern-two-sample-tests/).
+Larry Wasserman has a very interesting blog post (see section 2) about this issue ([linked here](https://normaldeviate.wordpress.com/2012/07/14/modern-two-sample-tests/)).
 * Here is an illustration of the permutation method using Larry's approach:

 ```r